erfg12/memory.dll/readme.md

 ## DESCRIPTION
-Create great PC game cheat trainers with ease!
+Create great PC game cheat trainers in C# with this easy to use library!
+This library is available on NuGet, includes XML IntelliSense docs and this code repo provides new build releases every commit.
+For support please check the [wiki tab](https://github.com/erfg12/memory.dll/wiki) in this repo and the [CSharp-Game-Trainers repo](https://github.com/erfg12/CSharp-Game-Trainers) for coding samples.

+- For legacy Windows operating systems, check out [memory_legacy.dll](https://github.com/erfg12/memory_legacy.dll)

+- For MacOS operating systems, check out [memory.dylib](https://github.com/erfg12/memory.dylib)

 ## FEATURES
-* Built with C# for .NET projects.
 * Check if process is running (ID or name) and open, all in 1 function.
 * 32bit and 64bit games supported.
 * AoB scanning with full & partial masking.